Twino Review 2023: Struggling P2P Lending Flagship Platform?

 About Twino

-Twino is a Latvian P2P platform, launched in August 2015, where investors can invest in a variety of international and short-term consumer loans, earning a return of up to 11%.
+Twino is a Latvian P2P platform, launched in August 2015, on which investors have the opportunity to invest in consumer and property loans with an expected return of up to 12%.

 Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
 In the following paragraphs of this Twino review, you can follow-up on those questions.